cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Server/README.md

 8. Move php files and python files to the directory **public_html**.
 9. Create extra directory called **css** and move the CSS files in there.
 10. Create extra directory called **images** in public_html directory and put all the images.tar files in there.
 11. Create extra directory called **file** in public_html directory.
 This directory is used to upload the stimulation file.
-12. Create new files called **dataG.txt** and  **dataG1.txt** in public_html directory and give write permissions by clicking in properties/permissions/others access/read and write.
+12. Create new files called **dataG.txt** and  **dataG1.txt** in public_html directory and give them write permissions by clicking in properties/permissions/others access/read and write.
 13. To make the website more flexible, open the file in the route **/etc/php5/apache2** and increase the size of variables like **post_max_size**, **upload_max_filesize** and **memory_limit**.

 To test the website, it was used Ubuntu 15.04, Apache2, Python 2.7 and PHP5.